jorger99/k_no_wledge/bash_scripts/README.md

 ### start_jupyter
 `start_jupyter <DIR>` \
 this script creates a jupyter lab environment in the directory specified by the argument \<DIR>.
 If \<DIR> is not specified, it takes the default directory to be $HOME/GitHub/

+### fix_ideapad_wifi
+'fix_ideapad_wifi' \
+this script is a command I need to run every so often or whenever I have a fresh install of linux in order to disable the hard block on wifi.
+Why?
+I have no idea.
+It just works.